Volunteering and voluntourism: passion or business?

 I’ve found it difficult to find a project that accepts volunteers on the field without asking for a fee.
 Or at least a fee proportioned to the local daily expenses.

-With a quick search on Google, you’ll find dozens of agencies specialized in connecting volunteers with projects that are in need of volunteers.
-Those that work mainly with North Americans and Canadians are the most expensive.
+With a quick search on Google, you’ll find dozens of agencies specialised in connecting volunteers with projects that are in need of volunteers.
+Those that work mainly with North Americans are the most expensive.
 I’ve been asked even more than 500$ per week for room and board.
 And still, the fee doesn’t even include visa, plane tickets, insurance and any other extra which are obviously all on me.
-Let’s do some math to put this amount into the right context: with my 500$ per week, in some countries, an entire family of 5 can easily survive for an entire month.
+Let’s do some maths to put this amount into the right context: with my 500$ per week, in some countries, an entire family of 5 can easily survive for an entire month.

 And I wonder how much of this “program fee” actually goes to the project I’d like to work for.
 Usually unknown.